CyrusWarner/Bug-Tracker/README.md

 :heavy_check_mark: Finished adding a request for logging in

 :heavy_check_mark: Finished adding a request for signing up

-:heavy_check_mark: Finished adding a request for creating a new board

-:heavy_check_mark: Finished adding a request for inviting a user to a board

-:heavy_check_mark: Finished adding a request for accepting a invite to a board

-:heavy_check_mark: Finished adding a request for denying a board invite

-:heavy_check_mark: Finished adding a request for creating a bug

-:heavy_check_mark: Finished adding a request for updating a bug

-:heavy_check_mark: Finished adding a request for deleting a bug

-:heavy_check_mark: Finished adding a request for adding a user to a board

-:heavy_check_mark: Finished adding a request for changing a users role

-:heavy_check_mark: Finished adding a request for removing a user from a board

-:heavy_check_mark: Finished adding a request for creating a new note

-:heavy_check_mark: Finished adding a request for updating a note

-:heavy_check_mark: Finished adding a request for deleting a note

-:heavy_check_mark: Finished adding a request for creating a new event

-:heavy_check_mark: Finished adding a request for for updating a event

-:heavy_check_mark: Finished adding a request for deleting a event

 :heavy_check_mark: Finished adding a request for reading a .csv file and saving the information to the database